Appboy/appboy-ios-sdk/README.md

 - `AppboyKit` - Contains the variant of our SDK which assumes you have the FacebookSDK integrated into your app.
 - `AppboyKitWithoutFacebookSupport` - Contains the variant of our SDK which assumes you have the FacebookSDK integrated into your app.
+- `Example` - Contains the Stopwatch Sample App which contains integration examples for the iOS SDK.

 ## Version Support